Policies and Standards

 Twenty units may be awarded for holders of valid California Vocational Nursing Licenses.
 Credits are posted to transcripts upon completion of all other graduation requirements.
 Students must provide a copy of their current California license upon application to the program in order to be eligible for this credit.

 By arrangement with an instructor and with the approval of the Division Dean, students may study special topics in any discipline in the curriculum.
-Credits may be earned in: Special Topics 099A-D, non-transfer level, or Special Topics 299A-D, transfer level.
+Credits may be earned in: Special Topics G099, non-transfer level, or Special Topics G299, transfer level.
 The deadline for registration in Special Topics courses is Friday of the sixth week of instruction of the semester; the completed petition form must be filed in the Enrollment Center by that date.
-Special Topics are listed on the transcript by title and discipline, e.g., Special Topics 299-AD History.
+Special Topics are listed on the transcript by title and discipline, e.g., Special Topics G299 History.

 Advanced Placement Credit (AP)

-Students must have the College Board send AP exam results to the Enrollment Center (hand-carried copies will not be accepted) for use on the A.A. or GE patterns.
+Students must have the College Board send AP exam results to the Enrollment Center (hand carried copies will not be accepted) for use on the A.A. or GE patterns.
 Course credit and units granted at Golden West College may differ from course credit and units granted by a transfer institution.
-See Counselor.
+See a GWC counselor for more information.

 International Baccalaureate (IB)